Tishka17/aiogram_dialog/docs/widgets.rst

 Also there are 2 general types:

-* ``Whenable`` is used to hide widget depending on data or some conditions.
+* ``Whenable`` can be hidden or shown depending on data or some conditions.
 Currently al widgets are whenable.
   See: `Hiding widgets`_
 * ``Actionable`` is any widget with action (currently only any type of keyboard).
 It has ``id`` and can be found by that id.
   It recommended for all stateful widgets (e.g Checkboxes) to have unique id within dialog.